rehierl/node-tree-outliner/3-3-0-design-4.md

 * A reduced sequence is not necessarily strictly subsequent.
 * The reduced sequence can only be strictly subsequent, if all the top-level nodes are leaf nodes.
-In that case, the reduced sequence is also identical to the complete sequence.
+In that case, the reduced sequence is even identical to the complete sequence.
-* The reduced sequence will always be a sequence of subsequent nodes.
+* The reduced sequence is however still a sequence of subsequent nodes.
 * If a sequence is created by removing one or more nodes from a reduced sequence, then that sequence is insufficient to determine the section's complete sequence.